Melasma: Causes, Treatments, and More

 Products & Topical Medications for Melasma

-Triple creams, which are made with three active medicines: tretinoin, corticosteroid, and hydroquinone, have shown to be highly effective in treating melasma.
+Triple creams, which are made with three active medicines: tretinoin, corticosteroid, and hydroquinone have shown to be highly effective in treating melasma.
 Some studies show potential side effects associated with the long-term use of hydroquinone, however, which is why scientists continue to search for other solutions that carry lower risks for complications.

 Other topical medications used for the treatment of melasma include salicylic acid, tranexamic acid, glycolic acid, azelaic acid or kojic acid, arbutin, and ascorbic acid—which have all been known to lighten skin patches and symptoms of melasma.
-In general, however, these products have been shown to have better effect as a preventative measure instead of as a restorative measure.
+In general, however, these products have been shown to have a better effect as a preventative measure instead of as a restorative measure.

 For example, an over-the-counter cream with a high, broad-spectrum sunscreen of SPF 30 or higher can work well to protect the skin against solar damage that leads to melasma spots and other adverse conditions, like skin cancer.
 Unfortunately, once the skin has been damaged, it’s impossible to reverse the damage without the application of more aggressive treatments like laser treatments for resurfacing the skin, or dermabrasion.